 It is clear that this random process is memoryless and the packets stored in buffers of all nodes in time slot t+1 depends only on the packets in time slot t, but not on those before time slot t.
-Therefore, the random process $\mathcal{Z}(t)$ can be modelled by a Markov chain.
+Therefore, the random process Z(t) can be modelled by a Markov chain.
+The establishment of the Markov chain is explained in the following.